 Guide to Selling

-Since each property is unique it requires a customised marketing plan.
-Your real estate representative will be the best person to put together a plan to market your property via one or more mediums, in the appropriate market and with the most exposure.
+Since each property is unique it requires a tailored marketing plan.
+At RE/MAX, we are firm believers in understanding your personal and financial requirements when developing a plan to market your property.
+This ensures we target the right audience using the best mediums, in the appropriate market and with the most exposure.

-The first step in the process of selling real estate is to find a knowledgeable representative who will provide invaluable help to you throughout the process of selling your property.
+The first step in the process of selling real estate is to find a knowledgeable and reputable agent who will provide invaluable help to you throughout the process of selling your property.

 Getting Sale Ready

-Discuss your property in detail with your RE/MAX real estate representative so they can get a sense of the features and benefits of your property.
-Recall the features of your property that you find compelling or desirable - upon visiting the property your representative may also find details about the property that are well worth highlighting in their advertising and marketing materials.
+Discuss your property in detail with your RE/MAX agent so they can get a sense of the features and benefits of your property.
+You'll most likely have a good sense of the features of your property that you find compelling.
+Your agent will also be able to identify desirable features that will differentiate your home in the market.

+There are a number of easy yet valuable jobs that can be completed when preparing your property for sale that will go a long way in increasing the appeal of your home to potential buyers.
 The property itself should be neat and tidy both inside and out and certainly a fresh coat of paint can make a world of difference in the appeal of a property.
 Remember, the more appealing the initial impression of your property, the more likely you are to attract the right buyers.
-Ask your RE/MAX Sales Associate what you might be able to do to increase the appeal of the property.
-Depending upon your budget, they may be able to suggest something as simple as a coat of paint or minor repairs to more in-depth work which may increase the salability of your property.
+Ask your RE/MAX Sales agent what you might be able to do to increase the saleability of the property.
+Depending upon your budget, they may be able to suggest something as simple as a coat of paint or minor repairs or rejuvenating your front garden.
+Some of these minor improvements can have the potential to pay off substantially.

 Advertising & Showing your Property

-Once your property is ready to go to market your RE/MAX real estate associate will organise photography of the property and will list the property in an international database which is searchable by both consumers on the Internet and other Sales Associates through this proprietary listing tool.
+Once your property is ready to go to market your RE/MAX real estate associate will organise photography of the property and will list the property in an international database .

-As well, your representative may organise ads in newspapers, online, flyers and other publications depending upon the plan to market your property.
-Open houses are also a powerful way to get many potential buyers looking at your property but may not be common practice in your area.
+Your representative will also arrange the marketing plan for your property which may include ads in newspapers, online real estate portals, flyers, signboards and other publications depending upon your own budgets and preferences.
+Open houses are also a powerful way to attract potential buyers looking at your property.
 Ask your RE/MAX real estate representative how they plan to market and sell your home.

 Offer & Negotiation

-Your local RE/MAX real estate representative will be able to outline this process for you.
-In all cases, any offer will be presented to you and your representative by the buyer's representative, both of whom who will remain involved in the process until it is complete.
+Your local RE/MAX real estate agent will be able to outline this process for you.
+In all cases, any offer will be presented to you and your agent by the buyer's representative, both of whom who will remain involved in the process until it is complete.

 A knowledgeable real estate agent will be able to guide you regarding the acceptable and legal approach to the process of offer and negotiation in your market.